smaTc/RemotePlayDetached/README.md

 Tested on Windows and Linux.
 Working so far.

 ## Toubleshooting
-Running applications in single threaded mode worked better for some reason, especially on WiFi.
 If you have problems with Streaming you should check the Steam Settings first.
-If there are still any problems leave me a message or open an issue here on GitHub
+If there are still any problems leave me a message or open an issue here on GitHub.

 ## Feedback and Contribution
 Feedback and Contributions are welcome.
 If you have improvements just open a pull request and I will have a look at your proposal.
 If there are any questions or suggestions just leave me a message.